cmclean/nucleus/docs/source/nucleus/util/genomics_math.md

    represented as log10(p).
 How the p == 0 case is handled is often function dependent, which may accept/return -Inf or not handle the case entirely.
 -- Phred-scaled: See https://en.wikipedia.org/wiki/Phred_quality_score for
    more information.
-But briefly, the Phred-scale maintains resolution in the lower parts of the probability space using integer quality scores (though using ints is optional, really).
+Briefly, the Phred-scale maintains resolution in the lower parts of the probability space using integer quality scores (though using ints is optional, really).
 The phred-scale is defined as

      `phred(p) = -10 * log10(p)`

    where p is a real-space probability.

-The code in math.h dealing with probabilities is very explicit about what kind probability and representation is expects and returns, as unfortunately these are all represented commonly as doubles in C++.
-Though tempting to address this issue with classic software engineering practices like creating a Probability class, in practice this is extremely difficult to do as this code is often performance critical and the low-level mathematical operations
+The functions in math.h dealing with probabilities are very explicit about what kinds of probability and representation they expect and return, as unfortunately these are all commonly represented as doubles in C++.
+Though it is tempting to address this issue with classic software engineering practices like creating a Probability class, in practice this is extremely difficult to do as this code is often performance critical and the low-level mathematical operations